miker704/Strife/patch_V5_notes.md

     - Passed is nitro exclusive props to avatar decoration preview modal.
     - Changed a few styles for avatar decoration preview modal.
     - Changed a few styles for profile effect preview modal.
+    - Fixed styles for chewbert where the static version was displaying the winkle decoration.